IBM-Cloud/vnf-samples/vnf-vpc-cr-as/README.md

 		//Above routing table is the same as in test_cr_subnet1 }
 	```

+	(However in the sample code we have shown different routing tables being associated with different subnets.)

 2. Routing table with any ingress parameters set as true should not be associated with any subnets.